hamolicious/Red-Dot/README.md

 Red-Dot is a 100% free, hardware-less 3D printing time-lapse software that utilises the camera to detect when to take the picture to make those awesome "growing" time-lapses
 ![mainScreen](https://github.com/hamolicious/Red-Dot/blob/main/screenshots/main_screen_screenshot.png?raw=true)

-## Some things that I want to change:
-- [x] Increase the resolution from 640x480 to at least HD
-- [x] Increase the customisability of the software such as paths and themes
-- [x] Add a normal timelapse feature
-- [ ] ~~Add live preview to the main screen~~ (will have to be postponed due to library limitations)

 ## Instructions:
 - Find something small that you can attach to the bed that is a different colour, I used a red label and cut a circle out of it
 - Stick it to the bed